CallismartLtd/smart-license-server/readme.md

 ## Description

 **Smart License Server** is a professional License Key and Update Server that empowers developers to securely manage licenses and deliver updates for WordPress plugins, themes, custom applications, or any other digital products.
-With Smart License Server, you can control access, enforce license rules, and monetize your products without relying on third-party marketplaces.
+With Smart License Server, you can control access, enforce license rules, and monetize your softwares without relying on third-party marketplaces.

 Whether you distribute plugins, themes, standalone software, or custom applications, Smart License Server provides a **centralized, secure, and extensible platform** to manage licenses, updates, and pricing tiers for all your products.